46-944: Stochastic Calculus for Finance 1

 - To account for unusual circumstances, your lowest homework will not count towards your grade.

-- I will only consider making exceptions to the late homework policy for severe and extreme emergencies that require your absence for more than 12 days.
+- I will only consider making exceptions to the late homework policy for unexpected severe emergencies that require your absence for more than 12 days.

 - Solutions will usually be posted 48 hours after the homework deadline.